Event summary: Peering Asia 6.

 What happened

-Peering Asia 6.0 was held in Jakarta, Indonesia, from November 6 to 7, 2024, with 598 participants from the networking and peering industry.
+Peering Asia 6.0 was held in Jakarta, Indonesia, from November 6 to 7, 2024, with 598 entities from the networking and peering industry.
 Organized by IDNOG, APJII, and Equinix, the event featured peering meetings, conference sessions, panel discussions, and a pre-event tutorial on November 5.
 IPv4 transfers, IP leasing, and geolocation issues.
 During the Peering Tutorial, Che-Hoo Cheng delivered a presentation on “Internet Peering and Transit”.
 Additionally, APNIC participated in the Forum on ASEAN Internet Exchange Network.
 The event was hosted by AITI Brunei Darussalam under the ASEAN Telecommunications Regulators Council (ATRC).
 At this forum, Che-Hoo Cheng shared insights on Internet Exchange Points (IXPs).

 Also read: 42nd TWNIC IP Open Policy Meeting: APNIC on digital futures